-The facility on Ashland Avenue was closed in 1991 when a new adult services center was opened on Holland Road in Maumee.
-That same year, because of a declining school-age enrollment, the Board of Mental Retardation and Developmental Disabilities stopped programming at Jay Shuer School.
+The facility on Ashland Avenue was closed in 1991 when a new Adult Services Center/Lott Industries plant was opened on Holland Road in Maumee.
+That same year, because of a declining school-age enrollment, the Board ended classes at Jay Shuer School.

-In 1991, the Lucas County Board of Mental Retardation and Developmental Disabilities created a new not-for-profit corporation, Community Living Options, to administer the supported living program.
-Another not-for-profit corporation, Preferred Properties, was created in 1992 to administer the supported housing program.
+In 1991, the Board created a new not-for-profit corporation, Community Living Options, to administer the supported living program.
+Another not-for-profit corporation, Preferred Properties, was created in 1992 to manage the supported housing program.

-An adult services center on Hill Avenue opened in 1994.
+An Adult Services Center on Hill Avenue opened in 1994.
 Also in 1994, the Early Intervention Program relocated to the new EduCare multi-services center.
-At dedication ceremonies, the Director of the Ohio Department of MR/DD said the opening of EduCare is an example of how Lucas County “is at the forefront in providing services to children and their families.”
+At dedication ceremonies, the Director of the Ohio Department of MR/DD said the opening of EduCare was an example of how Lucas County “is at the forefront in providing services to children and their families.”

 In 2002, the functions of Community Living Options were incorporated into Board operations.